Auld Alliance: Wars of the Roses

-The aftermath of the Hundred Years War in England that led to the Wars of the Roses meant that the English threat was greatly reduced, thus rendering the alliance almost obsolete.
-Scotland and France at first saw England's turmoil as an opportunity to carry out raids without opposition.
-But Scotland went further by seeing this as its chance of retaking Roxburgh and Berwick in 1460.
-Despite their victory of capturing Roxburgh, it unfortunately cost King James II's life.
+The English defeat in the Hundred Years War, followed by the internal civil war, the Wars of the Roses, left the English position weakened.
+In 1460 King James II' of Scotland attempted to retake Roxburgh and Berwick castle.
+The siege, whilst successful in capturing Roxburgh, caused King James II' early death at 29, after Scottish cannon exploded next to him.
 While the regents reigned Scotland until King James III was old enough to rule, Margaret of Anjou made a compromise by giving Berwick to Scotland in 1461 in exchange that they would aid the Lancastrian cause in the war.
 Scotland agreed and together they gained their victory in the Battle of Wakefield with the death of Richard of York.
 Margaret of Anjou made a similar compromise the same year with Scotland's ally, France by giving them Jersey in exchange for support for the Lancastrian cause and thus, the Auld Alliance in a way was engaging in a war that they've caused by their own victory in the Hundred Years War.